 - Generally, the porters and local guides are experienced in dealing with altitude sickness.
 So mostly the trekkers are at risk in trekking

 - Anyone including guides and porters is at risk of yak attacks.
 However, it is not much serious and dangerous problem

-- Injuries due to slippery trails might happen to anyone but trekkers are more vulnerable to this problem as they are not used to walking in such trails.
+- Injuries due to slippery trails might happen to anyone but trekkers are more vulnerable to this problem as they are not used to walking on such trails.

-- The probability of GLOF is very low but when it happens, it causes serious traumas and damages to everyone.
+- The probability of GLOF is very low but when it happens, it causes serious traumas and damage to everyone.

 - Trekkers are at more risk of food poisoning as they often are not used to local food items and not being able to maintain cleanliness during the trek is a cause for some people.

 - We choose proper vehicles to take you from one place to another making your travel safe and comfortable.

 - We give you proper packing information before pursuing the trek so that your trek becomes smooth.
 Some of the things are vital to make your trek easier or save you from potential harm such as snowblindness.

 - We give you proper information regarding what to do and what not to do prior to the trek.
 Some of the information will help you bond with locals and enhance your experience.
 Our guides will instruct you on how to save yourselves from animal attacks, how to behave around animals so that they do not get violent and hurt you etc.

 - We always prioritize your safety.
 If the weather conditions are not right or there are some potential risks.
-In case of any danger alert we back out from our plan and we only proceed further if the things are safe and fine.
+In case of any danger alert we back out from our plan and we only proceed further if things are safe and fine.